 Getting rejected for a small business loan is practically a rite of passage for entrepreneurs.
 Rejection rates can be as high as 73 percent with traditional banks.
-The odds improve a bit with alternative lenders, who generally approve around 57 percent of small business loan applications, but the rejection rates can be disheartening.
+The odds improve a bit with alternative lenders.
+They generally approve around 57 percent of small business loan applications.
+However, the rejection rates can be disheartening.

-Traditionally, banks require you to be in business for at least two years, though an exception may be made for a (highly competitive) SBA loan, part of which is guaranteed by the government via the Small Business Administration.
+Traditionally, banks require you to be in business for at least two years.
+An exception may be made for a (highly competitive) SBA loan, part of which is guaranteed by the government via the Small Business Administration.

 While there’s not much you can do to speed up the clock and get more business history under your belt, you can look beyond traditional banks.
 Alternative lenders, including FINSYNC’s lending network, tend to have a less stringent requirement for time in business; one year is generally sufficient — even less in some cases.